 Get the community on campus:

-- Host an event for your peer schools such as an edSocialMedia Boot Camp, a regional association meeting, or an event for the National Coalition for Girls' Schools.
+Host an event for your peer schools such as a workshop or a regional association meeting.

 Get your students into the community:

-- Give students (and faculty) guidelines about how they represent the school in public at all times, especially when wearing branded clothing.
-(More on faculty as school marketers in InspirED’s upcoming webinar.)
+Give students (and faculty) guidelines about how they represent the school in public at all times, especially when wearing branded clothing.

 And of course, brand your school well.
 Make sure that enrollment materials, ads, signage, and all marketing efforts adhere to your school's brand messages and graphic identity.

 It's amazing how fast a school can go from being well hidden to well known.